graydevon/e-commerce/README.md

 ## **Usage**

-To allow the user to modift data in the database using insomnia.
+To allow the user to modify data in the database using insomnia.

 ## **Credit**
   * `MySQL 2` npm package: https://www.npmjs.com/package/mysql2